wojtekmach/wojtekmach.github.io/source/_posts/2016-07-17-4-plus-years-of-using-minitest.md

 ## Tooling & Practices

 I'm constantly impressed how Minitest community is pushing for better tooling and practices.
-Perhaps tools/ideas things haven't originated in Minitest, but it's where I first encountered them:
+Perhaps the tools/ideas below have not originated in Minitest, but it's where I first encountered them:

 - randomize tests by default
 - [assert_nothing_tested](http://www.zenspider.com/ruby/2012/01/assert_nothing_tested.html)